Informations sur le rétinol.

 Retinol: Instructions for use and contraindications.

-Before using a retinol-based skincare product, we advise you to perform a skin tolerance test.
-Apply a few drops of the product in question to the crook of your arm or on your wrist and wait a few seconds.
-If you observe a significant skin reaction, do not apply the product to your face.
+Before using a retinol-based treatment, we advise you to perform a skin tolerance test.
+Apply a few drops of the product in question to the crook of your arm or on your wrist and wait 24 to 48 hours.
+If you observe a significant skin reaction, do not apply the treatment to your face.
+However, it should be noted that the skin may require an adjustment period when introducing a retinoid into its care routine.
+That's why it's often recommended to start with a low concentration of retinol.
+In case of very slight redness, you can try to space out the applications every other day or every three days.
+However, if the erythema persists, you should stop using the product.

-• Our firming face cream with 0.2% retinol and tsubaki oil is enriched with tightening agents to combat the appearance of wrinkles and make the skin more plump.
-It stimulates the production of collagen and elastin fibres to prevent signs of skin ageing.
+• The firming night cream: With 0.2% retinol and tsubaki oil, this night cream is enriched with tightening agents to slow down the appearance of wrinkles and make the skin more plump.
+It contains 98% naturally derived ingredients and boosts the production of collagen and elastin fibres, in order to prevent signs of skin ageing.

 Diagnostic